Shockingly, there are plenty of keto alcohol options to enjoy while sticking to a low carb meal plan!

 - Dessert Wines.
 A few types of dessert wines are Sherry and Muscat… typical serving size for these is 3.5 oz, which will run you are 165 calories, 14.10 carbs

 - Fortified Wines.
-Fortified wines are distilled with a spirit (like brandy).
+Fortified wines have a distilled spirit (like brandy) added to them.
 They tend to be much sweeter—a few varieties are Port, Sherry, Marsala and Vermouth.

-But, if it’s beer you’re craving, there are some choices that’ll give you that coveted beer fix.
-Fair warning, if you’re a heavy-duty beer drinker, you may find the lowest carb beer choices less than impressive…
+But fear not my friends, if beer is the low carb alcohol you’re craving, there are some choices that’ll give you that coveted beer fix.
+Fair warning, if you’re a heavy-duty beer drinker, you may find the lowest carb beer choices less than impressive.

-Your best low carb beer choices are going to be:
+Your best keto beer choices are going to be:

 - Bud Select 55: 55 calories, 1.80 carbs